Rescuers rush to help as Europe's flood toll surpasses 125

-BERLIN (AP) — Emergency workers in western German and Belgium rushed Friday to rescue hundreds of people in danger or still unaccounted for as the death toll from devastating floods rose to more than 125 people.
+BERLIN (AP) — Emergency workers in western Germany and Belgium rushed Friday to rescue hundreds of people threatened by historic floods, including residents of a town where the ground gave way beneath their homes, as the disaster claimed dozens more lives and search for the missing went on.

+The death toll rose to more than 125, and hundreds of people were still unaccounted for.

-Authorities in the German state of Rhineland-Palatinate said 63 people had died there, including 12 residents of an assisted living facility for disabled people in the town of Sinzig who were surprised by a sudden rush of water from the nearby Ahr River.
-In neighboring North Rhine-Westphalia state officials put the death toll at 43, but warned that the figure could increase.
+Sixty-three people perished in the German state of Rhineland-Palatinate, including 12 residents of an assisted living facility for disabled people in the town of Sinzig who were surprised by a sudden rush of water from the nearby Ahr River, authorities said.

+In neighboring North Rhine-Westphalia state, the number of dead stood at 43, but officials warned that it could increase.

-German President Frank-Walter Steinmeier said he was “stunned” by the devastation caused by the flooding and pledged support to the families of those killed and to cities and towns facing significant damage.
+German President Frank-Walter Steinmeier said he was “stunned” by the devastation and pledged support to the families of those killed and to cities and towns facing significant damage.

 “In the hour of need, our country stands together,” Steinmeier said in a statement.
 “It’s important that we show solidarity for those from whom the flood has taken everything.”